 There is a common misconception that lavender is universally relaxing.
 While some cats may tolerate it, many are highly sensitive to linalyl acetate.

-In my experience, what we perceive as a “calmed” cat might actually be a cat that is feeling slightly overwhelmed by the scent.
-If you are using lavender as a stress-reliever and your cat seems to avoid their favorite bed or becomes lethargic, they likely fall into the category of felines who find this floral scent offensive.
+What we perceive as a “calmed” cat might actually be a cat that is feeling slightly overwhelmed by the scent.
+If you are using lavender as a stress-reliever and your cat seems to avoid their favorite bed or becomes lethargic, they likely fall into the category of felines who find this floral scent offensive rather than soothing.

 5. Pepper and Spicy Aromas